daniel89mk/School_District_Analysis/README.md

 What we have changed here was the student count: The original district summary data frame was with the total number of students, but here we subtracted the number of students that are in ninth grade at Thomas High School from the total student count to get the new total student count.
 So, the new total student (without 9th graders' scores) count was reflected into our passing math, reading, and overall percentages.
+The percentages all went down, but not by much.

 % of Passing Math: 75.0% -> 74.8%  //
 % of Passing Reading: 85.8% -> 85.7%  //
 % of Passing Overall: 65.2% -> 64.9%

+The district summary data numbers without 9th graders affected our original data by going down, which shows that the passing students from the 9th graders at Thomas high school was actually helping the other schools' passing percentages, so the whole district percentages were higher but after replacing the ninth graders' the percentages went down.

 ### How is the school summary affected?